bdsx/bdsx/README.md

 ├ bdsx/ - Project folder
 │  ├ index.js - Javascript File
 │  ├ index.ts - Typescript File, You can delete it If you don't use Typescript
-│  ├ package-lock.json - Installed packages informtaion
+│  ├ package-lock.json - Installed packages information
 │  ├ package.json - Meta datas for the project
 │  └ tsconfig.json - Compile options for Typescript, You can delete it If you don't use Typescript
 ├ server/ - [Bedrock Dedicated Server](https://www.minecraft.net/en-us/download/server/bedrock/)